ShaheenHossain/eagle-12.1/doc/reference/mobile.rst

 Introduction
 ============

-In Eagle ERP 10.0 we released a mobile app which allows you to access all **Eagle ERP apps** (even your customized modules).
+In Eagle 10.0 we released a mobile app which allows you to access all **Eagle apps** (even your customized modules).

-The application is a combination of **Eagle ERP Web** and **Native Mobile components**.
-In other words it is a Eagle ERP Web instance loaded inside a native, mobile, WebView container.
+The application is a combination of **Eagle Web** and **Native Mobile components**.
+In other words it is a Eagle Web instance loaded inside a native, mobile, WebView container.

-This page documents how you can access mobile native components like Camera, Vibration, Notification and Toast through Eagle ERP Web (via JavaScript).
-For this, you do not need to be a mobile developer, if you know Eagle ERP JavaScript API you can access all available mobile features.
+This page documents how you can access mobile native components like Camera, Vibration, Notification and Toast through Eagle Web (via JavaScript).
+For this, you do not need to be a mobile developer, if you know Eagle JavaScript API you can access all available mobile features.

-.. warning:: These features work with **Eagle ERP Enterprise 10.0+** only
+.. warning:: These features work with **Eagle Enterprise 10.0+** only

 How does it work?
 =================